 “He would have been more careful with it if he knew it was so fragile.”

 “She would have never eaten that crayfish if she knew that she were allergic.”* It is correct so say “if she knew that she were allergic,” but often native speakers say “if she knew that she was allergic.”

-“Would have had” – “Would have,” along with the past participle, “had,” can but used in situations that “would have” happened if another situation were to occur.
+“Would have had” – “Would have,” along with the past participle, “had,” can but used in situations expressing something that must have happened, but didn’t because conditions were different.

 Conditional Perfect Examples with Would Have Had:

-“I would have had a puppy if my parents thought I was responsible.”
+“I would have had a puppy if only my parents had thought I was responsible.”

-“I would have had a lot of money if I didn’t waste it on nonsense.”
+“I would have had a lot of money if I hadn’t wasted it on nonsense.”

-“I would’ve had a chance to talk to her if I didn’t leave the party early.”
+“I would’ve had a chance to talk to her if I hadn’t left the party early.”

 I hope the many examples help you with “would,” “would have,” and “would have had.”
-In conclusion, the third conditional is used to describe the past.
-Use the third conditional to describe the results of situations that did not happen.
+In conclusion, the third conditional is used to describe the past and to describe the results of situations that actually did not happen.